 We act as a platform to promote events set up by individuals, organisations, and communities.
 All festival events are run by these groups, and our role is to highlight their efforts through our website, social media promotion, press coverage, and more.

-In 2024, Wellington Heritage Festival will run for 22 days, from Saturday, October 26th until Sunday, November 17th.
+In 2025, Wellington Heritage Festival will run for 22 days, from Saturday, October 18th until Sunday, November 9th.

 Before the festival starts, our team will work with Event Hosts to plan and organise their offerings.

-There are two steps to becoming an event host:
+Each year, there are two steps to becoming an event host:

 If you run an event that only runs one time and occurs on a weekend, we may require you to host it on the "focus weekend" for your area.